MicrosoftDocs/azure-devops-yaml-schema/task-reference/vsbuild-v1.md

 Type: string.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Allows setting custom version of Visual Studio.
 Examples: 15.0, 16.0, 17.0.
 Make sure that the required version of Visual Studio is installed in the system.

+**Azure Pipelines**: If your team wants to use Visual Studio 2022 with the Microsoft-hosted agents, select windows-2022 as your default build pool.
+For more info see [Microsoft-hosted agents](/azure/devops/pipelines/agents/hosted).
 <!-- :::editable-content-end::: -->

 :::moniker-end